 The Directors intend to comply, and procure compliance with, Rule 21 of the AIM Rules for Companies relating to dealings by directors and other applicable employees in the Company's securities and, to this end, the Company has adopted an appropriate share dealing code.

 The Remuneration Committee is chaired by Coline McConville.
-Its other members are David Adams and Bill Ronald.
+Its other members are Bill Ronald and Kevin Havelock.
 The Remuneration Committee review the performance of the Executive Directors and make recommendations to the Board on matters relating to their remuneration and terms of employment.
 The Remuneration Committee also make recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any share option scheme or equity incentive scheme in operation from time to time.
 The remuneration and terms and conditions of appointment of the non-executive directors of the Company are set by the Board.